box/box-typescript-sdk-gen/docs/skills.md

 An alternative method that can be used to overwrite and update all Box Skill metadata cards on a file.

-This operation is performed by calling function `updateSkillInvocationById`.
+This operation is performed by calling function `updateAllSkillCardsOnFile`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/put-skill-invocations-id/).

-_Currently we don't have an example for calling `updateSkillInvocationById` in integration tests_
+_Currently we don't have an example for calling `updateAllSkillCardsOnFile` in integration tests_

 ### Arguments

 - skillId `string`
   - The ID of the skill to apply this metadata for.
 Example: "33243242"
-- requestBody `UpdateSkillInvocationByIdRequestBodyArg`
+- requestBody `UpdateAllSkillCardsOnFileRequestBody`
-  - Request body of updateSkillInvocationById method
+  - Request body of updateAllSkillCardsOnFile method
-- headers `UpdateSkillInvocationByIdHeadersArg`
+- headers `UpdateAllSkillCardsOnFileHeaders`
-  - Headers of updateSkillInvocationById method
+  - Headers of updateAllSkillCardsOnFile method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.